This article has been updated and was originally published in October 2021.

 Before you can optimize your F&B marketing, you need to know where you stand.
 For that, it helps to conduct an audit.

-An overall SEM audit can illuminate the status of your online presence, including:
+An SEM audit can give you a bird’s eye view of your current online presence, including:

 - How you look on the search engine results page (SERP)